Han-Nguyen162/NailSpa-Atlas/README.md

 **Note**: This is a demo with mock data.
 For production use, integrate with backend API and real data sources.

-Built with ❤️ by a Senior Software Engineer
+Built with ❤️ by a Potential Software Engineer